Muriel-Salvan/Modsvaskr-app/README.md

 ### Enjoy

-Now that your Modsvask'r installation is using a local version of the modsvaskr's Rubygem you can change its code from `C:/MyRubygems/Modsvaskr-rubygem` the way you want, modify it, extend it etc...
+Now that your Modsvask'r installation is using a local version of the modsvaskr's Rubygem you can change its code from `C:\MyRubygems\Modsvaskr-rubygem` the way you want, modify it, extend it etc...
 Changes you perform there are automatically taken into account when you launch Modsvaskr (using `Modsvaskr.cmd`, even from Mod Organizer).

 ## Developers corner